1998 Eritrean invasion of Ethiopia: Invasion

 There was then a lull as both sides mobilized huge forces along their common border and dug extensive trenches.
 Both countries spent several hundred million dollars on new military equipment.

 Reaction

 The Council of Ministers of Ethiopia demanded the immediate withdrawal of the Eritrean army from the occupied territory.
 The Cabinet of Ministers of Eritrea, in turn, accused the Ethiopians of violating the border.
 President Isaias Afwerki said that the withdrawal of troops from the occupied territories "seems morally unacceptable and physically impossible".

-Rwanda, the United States and Djibouti have made attempts to bring the parties to the negotiating table.
+Rwanda, the United States and Djibouti made attempts to bring the parties to the negotiating table.

 The United Nations Security Council adopted Resolution 1177 condemning the use of force and welcomed statements from both sides to end the air strikes.

 Results

 As a result of the campaign, three fronts were formed: the western one — the Badme section, the area between the Mereb and Setit rivers, the central one — the Cherona—Zalambesa —Alitena district, the eastern one — the Bure district.

 The war lasted until 2000.
 At the end of the conflict, the parties agreed to resolve all their disputes through international arbitration.